keypom/keypom-docs/docs/Cookbook/drops/customizations/usageConfig.md

 ___

-### Only Existing Accounts can Claim
+## Only Existing Accounts can Claim
-Using `permissions` in the usage config, you can specify whether an account can call `claim`, `create_account_and_claim` or both.
-If left unspecified, both will be avaialable.
+Using `permissions` in the `usage` config, you can specify whether an account can call `claim`, `create_account_and_claim` or both.
+Here, the claimer must have an existing account as they may only call `claim`.

+If no `permissions` are specified, the claimer can use either function.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">